 Gently heat up your infusion and add the lecithin, stirring until dissolved and well incorporated.

-There are many different forms of lecithin available on the market today that can be found online or in health food stores.
+Many different forms of lecithin available on the market today can be found online or in health food stores.

 The most common forms are soy or sunflower lecithin, found in powder, granulated, or liquid forms.